torognes/swarm/README.md

 ### Statistics ###

 By specifying the `-s` option to **swarm** it will now output detailed statistics about each swarm to a specified file.
-It will print the number of unique amplicons, the number of copies, the name of the seed and its abundance, the number of singletons (amplicons with an abundance of 1) and the radius of the seed.
+It will print the number of unique amplicons, the number of copies, the name of the seed and its abundance, the number of singletons (amplicons with an abundance of 1) and the radius of the swarm.
 When using input data sorted by decreasing abundance, the seed is the most abundant amplicon in the swarm.

 ### Convert swarm results into the uclust output format ###